Skip to main content

 Common issues you might see:

-- Crawled – currently not indexed: Google found the page but didn't add it to search results yet.
+- Crawled – currently not indexed: Google found the page but hasn't added it to search results yet.
 Often not urgent—this happens with new or lower-priority pages.

 - Submitted URL marked 'noindex': This means you (or your developer) told Google not to index this page.
-Make sure this was intentional.
+Make sure that was intentional.

 - Not found (404): The page doesn't exist anymore.
-If it's an old page, that's fine.
+If it's an old page you deleted, that's fine.
 If it's a current page, you need to fix the link or restore the page.

 - Server error (5xx): Your website had a temporary error when Google tried to access it.
-These usually resolve on their own, but if you see many, contact your hosting provider.
+These usually resolve on their own, but if they keep happening, contact your hosting provider or web developer.

 Mobile Usability

-With over 60% of global web traffic now coming from mobile devices, these issues can seriously hurt your ability to attract customers.
+With over 60% of global web traffic now coming from mobile devices, these kinds of issues can seriously hurt your ability to attract customers.

 Core Web Vitals